simongregersen/thyultra/content.en/_index.md

 <!-- {{< /hint >}} -->

-Where the North Sea hits Thy with full force, where sandstorms raged for centuries, where the expanses are greater and nature is wilder, you find [Thy National Park](https://nationalparkthy.dk/).
-From the Hanstholm Wildlife Reserve in the north, with its roaring red deer, to Agger Tange in the south, where tens of thousands of migratory birds stop off to rest, Cold Hawaii Ultra takes you through it all.
+Where the North Sea hits Thy with full force, where sandstorms raged for centuries, and where the expanses are greater and nature is wilder, you find [Thy National Park](https://nationalparkthy.dk/).
+From the Hanstholm Wildlife Reserve in the north, with its roaring red deer, to Agger Tange in the south, where thousands of migratory birds stop off to rest, Cold Hawaii Ultra takes you through it all!

 Race either **12 km**, **24 km**, **50 km**, **50 miles (81 km)**, or **100 miles (162 km)** on foot
 through grand scenery characterized by the vast coastal dunes, jaw-dropping heathlands, and the